helion3/lodash-addons/README.md

 Bower `bower install --save lodash-addons`

+#### Arrays

+- *changed* - Returns indexes for elements which do not match between two arrays.
+- *indexesOf* - Returns an array of indexes where elements pass the validator.

 #### Colors
 - *lighten* - Lightens an RGB color.
 - *randomColor* - Generates a color via random RGB values.